dotnet/ef6/README.md

 # Entity Framework 6

-Entity Framework 6 (EF6) is an object-relational mapper that enables .NET Framework, .NET Core, and modern .NET developers to work with relational data using domain-specific objects.
+Entity Framework 6 (EF6) is a tried and tested object-relational mapper for .NET with many years of feature development and stabilization.
 It eliminates the need for most of the data-access code that developers usually need to write.

 ## Status and Support